SentryOne v19.1.1 : Monitoring Service Security Requirements

 - The collection and monitoring of SQL Agent Logs may not be available for all SQL Server versions prior to 2012, or 2012+ versions without the required service pack updates.

-To download a free trial of SQL Sentry Version 19.1.1, visit the SQL Sentry product page.
+To download a free trial of SQL Sentry Version 19.1.1, visit the SQL Sentry trial page.

 Melissa (@MelikaNoKaOi) is the Product Education Manager at SentryOne.
 Melissa has over a decade of experience with SQL Server through software performance and scalability testing, analysis and research projects, application development, and technical support.